If we wouldn’t want it for our family, we wouldn’t ask you to use it near yours. We don’t formulate our products with these ingredients:

 Hydrogenated Castor Oil is an emulsifier that helps bind ingredients together and keep a formula from separating.
 Over time, it is possible for formulas in a product to separate.
 Adding emulsifiers helps ensure that our products provide the same performance use after use.
 As a note, “hydrogenated” means formulated to include water.
 So, Hydrogenated Caster Oil is a mixture of caster oil and water.

-(A blending agent that ensures even distribution of the ingredients.)
+(Blending agents that ensure even distribution of the ingredients.)

 Secondary Alcohol Ethoxylate is a cleaning agent that can be found in cleaners and detergents.
 It is also used in fermentation processes for brewing, paints and coatings, and paper and textile manufacturing.
 It’s often used, in very small quantities, as an emulsifier.
 This ingredient is widely used because it biodegrades relatively rapidly.
 As an emulsifier, it helps bind ingredients together and keep a formula from separating.
 Over time, it is possible for formulas in a product to separate.
 Adding emulsifiers helps ensure that our products provide the same performance use after use.